 Chase has since, fully recovered from stringhalt.
 It took him about 18 months to fully recover.
 Kelli could have brought him back into work earlier, but she wanted to make sure he was completely healed before doing so.

 Kelli’s Advice to Other Horse Owners

 “Patience, Belief and whatever you do, don’t compare your horse’s recovery to others as they all differ.
 My horse had it mild compared to three others on the property; however, he took the longest to recover of those that did, and one horse still hasn’t and may never recover.
 Some people told me to give up, including my instructor and some close family members.
-They were convinced that Chase would never recover, and urged me to find a new horse.
+They were convinced that Chase would never recover and urged me to find a new horse.
 However, I never gave up on Chase.
 I visited him twice a day every single day for 18 months straight.
-I continued working with him on ground, and you know I feel like now we have a better relationship than ever and he trusts me.
+I continued working with him on ground, and you know I feel like now we have a better relationship, and he trusts me.
 I love him more than anything, and we will get back competing again bigger and better than before---because I have learnt a truckload”